bitpay/bitcore/packages/bitcore-wallet-cli/README.md

     JevjEwaaxW6gdAZjqgWcimL525DR8zQsAXf4cscWDa8u1qKTN5eFGSFssuSvT1WySu4YYLYMUPT
  ./bit  status

- # Use -h or BIT_HOST to setup the BWS URL .
  # Use -f or BIT_FILE to setup the wallet data file

  # Join the wallet from other copayer